Richie Rees

-Richie Rees (born 21 May 1983) is a former Wales international professional rugby union player.
+Richie Rees (born 21 May 1983) is a Welsh former international professional rugby union player.
 He played as a scrum-half.
 He is now the attack coach for Cardiff Rugby.

 Club

 Rees started his rugby career at Dunvant RFC.
 He then played for the Ospreys regional team in Wales for two years, winning the Celtic League in the 04/05 season.
 He then joined London Irish.
 In 2007 he returned to Wales when he signed for the Cardiff Blues going on to win the EDF Energy Cup in the 08/09 season and the Amlin Challenge Cup in 09/10.
 Rees gained his one hundredth cap for the Cardiff Blues, playing against the Scarlets at Parc Y Scarlets on 5 May 2012.
 In March 2012, Rees announced that he was leaving the Cardiff Blues for Edinburgh Rugby.
 In March 2013 it was announced Rees would join Newport Gwent Dragons on a 2-year deal for the 2013–14 season.